 Candidates are required to accumulate 200 well documented cases in the form of a case log.
 These cases are expected to be mostly accumulated in the second half of the program.
 All raw data relevant to each case must be filed in a digitalized format and must be accessible upon request by the Examination Board.
 The respective guidelines of each discipline shall be consulted for details.

-Cases for the case log can be collected only after the official enrolment at the University of Luxembourg.
+Cases for the case log can be collected only after the official enrolment.
 Cases collected before the official enrolment will not be accepted.

 Case reports (Module IV): 20 ECTS credits